matheusb432/unity-course/notes/unity-code.md

 # Class Visibility

 - `private` properties and classes are not visible in the _Unity Editor_, while `public` properties and classes are.
+- Only serializable properties are visible in the Unity Editor.

 # Event Handlers